-When you have two types of users, one has a common behaviour and one behaves a little bit differently, you can utilize multi-armed bandit testing to serve the common users correctly but still experiment with the other users.
+When you have two types of users, one has a common behavior and one behaves a little bit differently, you can utilize multi-armed bandit testing to serve the common users correctly but still experiment with the other users.

 How can you implement bandit testing for your drip campaigns?

-If you have a drip campaign that needs continuos improvement, unfortunately, there is no solution to do that right now.
+If you have a drip campaign that needs continuous improvement, unfortunately, there is no solution to do that right now.
 But Automizy will be the first one which implements machine learning to make marketers life easier in its upcoming feature.

 He graduated from the Technical University of Budapest, with master’s degree in Software Engineering, Economics and Management.